 Vision Project Properties

-There are many project properties that apply to Vision Clients.
+There are many project properties that apply specifically to Vision Clients.
 You can find more information at Vision Project Properties.

-There are many project properties that apply to Perspective Sessions.
+There are many project properties that apply specifically to Perspective Sessions.
 You can find more information at Perspective Project Properties.